TrueWinter/SnowMail/README.md

 To enable SSR, just add the `ssr` prop.
 It is recommended to set the `data-mantine-color-scheme` attribute on the `html` element to either `light` or `dark` when using SSR to ensure styles are applied before hydration.

+> [!NOTE]
-**Important:** While it is possible to set the `providerProps` prop, the Astro component only supports properties that can be JSON serialized.
+> While it is possible to set the `providerProps` prop, the Astro component only supports properties that can be JSON serialized.

 ### Other